Wvrdr error 100 oest-of-th3-gs.gid30n not found

+The episode stars Olivia Swann, Lisseth Chavez, and Amy Pemberton.
+They are joined by other principal cast members Caity Lotz, Tala Ashe, Jes Macallan, Adam Tsekhman, Shayan Sobhian, and Nick Zano.
+Several former series regulars return including Brandon Routh, Victor Garber, Franz Drameh, Arthur Darvill, Courtney Ford, Wentworth Miller, and Falk Hentschel.

 Plot

+Astra Louge, Gideon and Spooner Cruz make their way to the highway when they find a barn with pie.
+Spooner and Astra argue whether Gideon should steal a pie.
+This leads to Gideon struggling with making decisions and collapsing.
+Unable to reboot her, Astra uses her powers to send herself and Spooner into Gideon's mind.
+Inside, they meet a British-accented memory of the former Legends member Jefferson Jackson, who is monitoring Gideon's damaged subconsciousness.

+Bishop then is woken up from being knocked out by an AVA clone.
+Bishop then is able to access a copy of Gideon he made while he was with the Legends.

+Back in Gideon's mind, Jax informs Astra that Gideon is losing her memories, so Astra and Spooner go through and help her regain memories by re-experiencing them.
+They first visit the day which the Legends kidnap Spooner.
+They are then sent back to the early days of the Legends where Gideon prevents a fight between Sara Lance, Ray Palmer, Carter Hall, and Leonard Snart.
+They experience a memory re-encountering Martin Stein.
+They discover the existence of a virus of herself who does not want to be human.

-Gideon struggles with making decisions and collapses.
-Unable to reboot her, Astra and Spooner use their powers to enter her mind.
-Inside, they meet a memory of Jefferson "Jax" Jackson, who is defending her subconsciousness.
-Gideon is losing her memories, so Astra and Spooner help her remember everything by re-experiencing her memories of the Legends, including Ray Palmer, Carter Hall, Leonard Snart, Martin Stein, Rip Hunter, Nora Darhk and Zari Tomaz.
-Along the way, Gideon is attacked by a virus of herself who does not want to be human.
-The virus captures Gideon, corrupts her memories, forces her to re-experience the deaths of several Legends, and reveals that Rip had reprogrammed her to protect the Legends and learn from them.
-Jax, Astra, and Spooner uncorrupt the memories and show Gideon happier memories, convincing her to embrace her humanity and take control of the virus.
-She is comforted by all of the Legends and wakes up.
-Meanwhile, in 2213 Vancouver, the past Bishop has dreams of his future self and the Legends from the alien invasion in 1925.
+They then enter a memory where Rip Hunter reveals that the Waverider only has one bathroom.
+As the argument continues Gideon follows the virus pretending to be Rip Hunter.
+The virus then corrupts her memories, who then forces her to re-experience the deaths of several Legends, and reveals that Rip had reprogrammed her to protect the Legends and learn from them.

+The virus uses several Legends members to attack Gideon, Astra, and Spooner.
+After defeating and un-corrupting the memories.
+Spooner and Astra show Gideon happier memories, convincing her to embrace her humanity and take control of the virus.
+She is comforted by several of the Legends, accepts her role as a member of the team and wakes up.

+Back in Vancouver, the past Bishop has dreams of his future self and the Legends from the alien invasion in 1925.
 He finds a copy of Gideon that he downloaded and resets her memories, intending to use her against the Legends.